Miriam Rodón Naveira: Early years

 In 1990, Rodón-Naveira worked with the United States Environmental Protection Agency as a biologist, project officer and environmental research scientist.
 In 1995, she became the first woman minority branch chief within the National Exposure Research Laboratory (NERL) and in 1998, the first Hispanic woman to hold the deputy directorship for the Environmental Sciences Division (ESD) within the NERL.

+Career at U.S. Environmental Protection Agency (EPA)

+In 1990, Rodón-Naveira began her career with the U.S. Environmental Protection Agency (EPA) after completing her doctorate.
+In May of 1996, she served as Chief of the Exposure Assessment Branch at the EPA's National Exposure Research Laboratory (NERL) in Research Triangle Park, North Carolina.

+During this time, she co-authored studies on human exposure to environmental pollutants.
+She made contributions to the National Human Activity Pattern Survey, an EPA study used to assess Americans' exposure to toxins in various microenvironments.

+She also conducted research in environmental microbiology.
+She was part of a team that studied diseases in marine life, publishing findings on blue crab health and disease processes (including the effects of viruses, bacteria, fungi, and other pathogens on crab populations).

 Career at NASA

 In December 2000, Rodón-Naveira became an earth science remote sensing scientist with NASA at Dryden Flight Research Center in Edwards, California.
 Her responsibilities included coordinating and conducting research to enhance collaboration between Directorates within DFRC, NASA Ames Research Center at Moffett Field, California, universities, Indian tribes and other governments and international entities; all in support of the integrated use of remote sensing instruments.

 Rodón-Naveira was involved with the Unmanned Aerial Vehicle (UAV) developmental activities within NASA DFRC Aerospace Projects Directorate.
 As science lead, she was responsible for developing collaborative partnership with the scientific community for the potential use of UAVs as unique science platforms in long-duration, long-range, and high-hazard missions.

 Rodón-Naveira is currently "the Senior Safety Technical Manager within the Office of Safety and Mission Assurance...at NASA Dryden Flight Research Center (DFRC)", where she is responsible for "leading, coordinating and managing DFRC's safety and occupational training and competency projects to ensure a safe mission success."
 Her work involves interfacing with external partners at NASA's Ames Research Center, Moffett Field, and the State of California, as well as universities, Indian tribes and other national and international entities.
 Respected in her field, she is frequently invited as a speaker on scientific topics.